ReyhaneNikoobayan/DRL-Algorithms/README.md

 ## 🌟 Why this project?

 Reinforcement Learning is best learned through **hands-on implementation**.
-By coding each algorithm step-by-step — from Q-learning to PPO — I aim to deeply understand how RL works behind the scenes.
+By coding each algorithm step-by-step, I aim to deeply understand how RL works behind the scenes.

 This repository is an evolving portfolio and a demonstration of my progress in DRL.